wfpan/BiMo/RQs/README.md

 This directory contains the results used to answer RQ4.

 ## RQ5
-All the results have been reported in the manuscript.
+This directory contains the results used to answer RQ5.

-## RQ6 (this part has not been included in our manuscript)
+## RQ6
 This directory contains the results used to answer RQ6.